 In total, the Gateshead-born seamer has amassed 723 First-Class wickets, 32 of which have come in an England shirt.

-Onions has signed a two-year contract at Emirates Old Trafford, which will involve some coaching given he is ECB qualified to level four, the highest grade a coach can achieve.
+Onions’ contract involves coaching with the Club’s young bowlers and he is ECB qualified to level four, the highest grade a coach can achieve.

 A seamer who rarely gives the batsman any respite without bowling with express pace, he made his Test debut on his home ground during the victorious 2009 Ashes campaign, although suffered a career threatening back injury in 2010 and struggled to hold down a Test place afterwards.